greergan/greergan/README.md

 - My first cgi program written in C that ran under a new web server called Apache
 - A small image processor written in C - it only fixed GIF headers but was a fun way to learn about binary files
 - An NCurses data entry system which ran on SunOS and Solaris and was written entirely by me using Basmark QuickBasic
-- A text file processor which allowed for easy impelentation of data input specialist procedures which was another C production program
+- A text file processor and formatter which prepared customer supplied word processing files which were loaded to the mainframe from a PC.
+This was written in C.
 - A proof of concept 370 Assembeler language to C language transpiler.
 I helped the R&D guy do this in Basic.
 We only got to about 90% correct code but it was very fun.
 The PC Server 500 that is described below negated the need as we could continue to run our Assembler programs unedited.

 I sysadmined: